 What to serve with Corned Beef

 The classic presentation is corned beef with cabbage and potatoes.
-I recommend smoking your potatoes, or throwing a head of cabbage along with your potatoes, baby carrots, or other vegetables into your instant pot as you allow the beef to rest.
+I recommend smoking your potatoes, or throwing a head of cabbage along with your potatoes (check out this smoked cabbage for inspiration), baby carrots, or other vegetables into your instant pot as you allow the beef to rest.
 The timing works out perfectly.
 Serving it alongside a nice pint of dry Irish stout is never a bad decision either.

 - 2-2.5 lb corned beef